 Relatives with an elevated calcitonin level without a palpable thyroid abnormality should undergo thyroidectomy because there is a greater chance of cure at this stage.
 Some experts recommend surgery in relatives who have normal basal and stimulated serum calcitonin levels but who have the ret proto-oncogene mutation.

-Anaplastic carcinoma is an undifferentiated cancer that accounts for about 2% of thyroid cancers.
-It occurs mostly in elderly patients and slightly more often in women.
+Anaplastic carcinoma is an undifferentiated cancer that accounts for about 1% of thyroid cancers.
+It occurs mostly in older patients and slightly more often in women.
 The tumor is characterized by rapid, painful enlargement.
-Rapid enlargement of the thyroid may also suggest thyroid lymphoma, particularly if found in association with Hashimoto thyroiditis.
+Rapid enlargement of the thyroid may also suggest thyroid lymphoma, particularly if found in association with Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
+Findings include painless thyroid enlargement and symptoms of hypothyroidism.
+Diagnosis... read more .

 Thyroid tumors develop in people whose thyroid is exposed to large amounts of environmental radiation, as occurs as a result of atomic bomb blasts, nuclear reactor accidents, or incidental thyroid irradiation due to radiation therapy.
-Tumors may be detected 10 yr after exposure, but risk remains increased for 30 to 40 yr.
-Such tumors are usually benign; however, about 10% are papillary thyroid carcinoma.
+Tumors may be detected 10 years after exposure, but risk remains increased for 30 to 40 years.
+Such tumors are usually benign; however, about 10% are papillary thyroid carcinoma Papillary Thyroid Carcinoma There are 4 general types of thyroid cancer.
+Most thyroid cancers manifest as asymptomatic nodules.
+Rarely, lymph node, lung, or bone metastases cause the presenting symptoms of small thyroid... read more .
 The tumors are frequently multicentric or diffuse.

-Patients who had thyroid irradiation should undergo yearly thyroid palpation, ultrasonography, and measurement of thyroid autoantibodies (to exclude Hashimoto thyroiditis).
+Patients who had thyroid irradiation should undergo yearly thyroid palpation and ultrasonography.
 A thyroid scan does not always reflect areas of involvement.

 If ultrasonography reveals a nodule, fine-needle aspiration biopsy should be done.
 In the absence of suspicious or malignant lesions, many physicians recommend lifelong TSH-lowering doses of thyroid hormone to suppress thyroid function and thyrotropin secretion and possibly decrease the chance of developing a thyroid tumor.